Arm-Examples/AVH-VSI/hello_vsi/README.md

 # Hello VSI example

-This example uses the VSI ([https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html](Virtual Streaming Interface)) to simulate a peripheral sensor.
-The example sensor will send data in form of bytes to the application running on [https://arm-software.github.io/AVH/main/overview/html/index.html](Arm Virtual Hardware).
+This example uses the VSI ([Virtual Streaming Interface](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html)) to simulate a peripheral sensor.
+The example sensor will send data in form of bytes to the application running on [Arm Virtual Hardware](https://arm-software.github.io/AVH/main/overview/html/index.html).
 The virtual peripheral is controlled by a python script that reads the data from a text file called `intdata.txt`.
 This is a minimal example of how to use Arm VSI, and you can modify the python script and the sensor driver in order to match your use case.

 ## Build and run